Ask Beth – our Fanconi Hope FA Coordinator

 We aim to provide support for families and individuals affected by FA by providing information and also guidance on where additional support and other services may be found.

 We now have a UK FA Coordinator, Beth Lee, to help you deal with all aspects of Fanconi Anaemia.

 Please email Beth at email@example.com or call her on 07391 782115 and she will get back to you.

 Fanconi Hope works in partnership with the US-based Fanconi Anemia Research Fund (FARF), the largest and longest standing FA support organisation and shares many of their resources.
 Please refer to their website for further information.

 Please note that Fanconi Hope is run by a number of FA parents in their own time.
 There are no employed administrative staff or professional counsellors.
 We are happy to be contacted by email/phone and to share our experiences.
 However, we are not in a position to provide professional counselling, advice, or ongoing support, and as with all FA-affected families, we are also having to deal with the personal challenges that FA presents.

 There are many options available for free professional support, counselling and other services in the UK.

 See the Support Available page for more information.

-Fanconi Anemia Clinical Care Guidelines, Fifth Edition, is a publication of the Fanconi Anemia Research Fund.
-The fifth edition is a revision of the fourth edition published in 2014.
-The contributing authors are physicians or clinical care providers with expertise in treating patients with Fanconi anemia (FA).
+Fanconi Anemia Clinical Care Guidelines, Fifth Edition 2020, is a publication of the Fanconi Anemia Research Fund.
+The contributing authors are physicians or clinical care providers with expertise in treating patients with Fanconi Anaemia (FA).